Canon T7i vs Sony A5100

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
+Both the T7i and the A5100 have been discontinued, but can regularly be found used on ebay.
+The T7i was replaced by the Canon T8i, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon T7i better than the Sony A5100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS Rebel T7i:

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Can take more shots (600 versus 400) on a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.